freedomofpress/encryption-works/encryption_works.md

 Senator Diane Feinstein (D—Calif.) is a staunch defender of the NSA and has long [maintained](http://www.theguardian.com/world/2013/oct/21/dianne-feinstein-defends-nsa-data-collection) that the type of metadata collection the NSA carries out isn't intrusive because it doesn't include the content.
 However, the list of people you're in e-mail correspondence with can be very revealing.
 In May 2013, the Associated Press [reported](http://bigstory.ap.org/article/govt-obtains-wide-ap-phone-records-probe) that the Justice Department had seized email and phone records of the AP newsroom as part of their [investigation](http://www.vanityfair.com/news/2015/03/james-risen-anonymous-source-government-battle) of government leaks.
 Even if the reporters had been using PGP, this wouldn't have encrypted the email addresses the reporters were in contact with.

 Many PGP users mitigate this metadata leakage the subject line of their emails by opting to title the email something unspecific, like "Summer 2015."

 PGP also doesn't automatically guarantee anonymity.
 If I send a PGP-encrypted email from *tommy.collison@gmail.com,* it isn't hard to tell who the owner of the email address is, even though the content of the email is encrypted.
 For added security, combine PGP with a pseudonymous email account.

+There are two other steps you can take to decrease the amount of metadata leaked when using PGP e-mail encryption.
+The first is [TorBirdy](https://trac.torproject.org/projects/tor/wiki/torbirdy), an extension for Thunderbird that routes the app's traffic through the Tor network, enhancing your privacy.
+It's an involved process, but worth a look if you're comfortable with advanced settings.

+The second is using `--hidden-recipient' as a modifier to the `gpg` command when using GPG on the command-line.
+When the metadata of the subsequent encrypted file is [analyzed](http://tech.michaelaltfield.net/2013/10/19/analyzing-pgp-content/), the key ID of the recipient reads **0x0000000000000000**.

 ## Tails: The Amnesic Incognito Live System